Call

 • Driving Licence, Business insurance and ability to travel across Norfolk.

-• Experience of working in a voluntary or statutory agency for a minimum of two years with children and young people or vulnerable people.
+• Experience of working in a voluntary or statutory agency for a minimum of two years with vulnerable people.

-• Experience of advocating for children and young people.
+• Experience of advocating for vulnerable people to achieve positive outcomes.

 • Knowledge of legislation around safeguarding vulnerable adults and children.